Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 That’s the reality of the #MeToo movement, [INAUDIBLE 00:17:25], and then they’re shaming Robbins and he folded which was very disappointing.
 But I get it.
 That was helpful, though.
 Now, at least they tell me what they want, right?
 They want safety?
 Cool.
 They want healing?
 Cool.
 They want accountability?
 Okay, in their way.
 They want closure?
 Again, cool.
 But they’re going about it all the wrong way.

-Safety is important thought and I’m going to get that, but that’s the one place where I changed my mind as a result of this week and a half of deep hours’ long research, and reading the opinions, writings of people that I disagree with quite strongly.
+Safety is important though and I’m going to get to that but that’s the one place where I changed my mind as a result of this week and a half of deep hours’ long research, and reading the opinions, writings of people that I disagree with quite strongly.
 I work with a lot of men.
 I mean, it doesn’t affect me personally here very much.
 But I work with a lot of men that it does affect.
 That’s why I feel quite strongly about this.
 So, Tarana Burke, that helps.
-What they want?
+What do they want?
 They want these things: safety, accountability, closure, healing.

 The sexual assault cases that we’ve read about, so as far as like accountability and safety goes, this is something that I’ve been convinced on to change my mind about.
 Or actually, it’s not so much that I changed my mind.
 I just became more aware of the other point of view more forcibly.
 And it’s the fact that sexual assault cases are painful for the victims to prosecute.
 I kind of knew this.

 One of my favorite movies growing up as a late teen was The Accused by Jodie Foster.
 If you haven’t seen that, I highly recommend it especially if you’re a dude.
 It’ll help you kind of understand.
 I didn’t re-watch it or anything, but it brought that to mind.
 I’m sure there are better ones on this topic since then, but this is a classic.
 95% on Rotten Tomatoes, great movie.